seelangs/seelangs.github.io/index.md

 Should you ever forget your IU List password, don't panic.
 Just request a new one by going to this page: <https://list.indiana.edu/sympa/renewpasswd>

 ### Email Commands
 If you choose not to utilize the web interface for sending routine commands, you can use e-mail.
 Single commands can be sent in the subject line (with the body empty), while multiple commands go in the body of the email (with the subject left blank).
-All commands should be sent to the following address: list@indiana.edu.
+All commands should be sent to the following address: list@list.indiana.edu.
 Command formulas are set out in boldface throughout this message.

 ### Posting to SEELANGS
 To post to the list, just compose your message and send it to the list address, which is: SEELANGS-l@LIST.indiana.EDU.